sharetribe/flex-docs/src/docs/introduction/introducing-template/index.md

 process are captured immediately, whereas payments with the booking default process are only captured after the provider accepts the booking request.
 In either case, funds are transferred to the marketplace’s Stripe account.
-The configured seller commission is paid out to the marketplace.
+The configured seller and customer commissions are paid out to the marketplace.
 The remaining funds (the seller’s earnings) are paid out to their bank account according to rules of the transaction process.

 ![checkout-page](./checkout-page.png)